 So, where are we now, and what have we learned?

 Personally, I love the irony.
 This bill is very much a conservative bill.
 As Frum notes, it has a lot in common with Mitt Romney’s Massachusetts plan.
 And it mandates that people buy insurance through private insurers.
 What could be more pro-business than that?
 But, Republicans, instead of sharing credit for the plan, and working with the administration, chose to gamble everything on an Obama failure.
 They chose to put politics ahead of their constituents, and it looks as though they failed on all counts.
 Not only did Obama beat them, but he’ll increasingly be credited for their contributions.
 And, they’ll go down in history as the party of “no,” that fought him at every step, and offered nothing but lies and hostility.

 But the fight on health care isn’t over yet.
 There’s still a chance that the public option could be introduced as an amendment, and Congressman Alan Grayson has drafted legislation to do just that.
-So, let’s keep this momentum going tonight, and help him .
-Bookmark the permalink.
-Both comments and trackbacks are currently closed.
+So, let’s keep this momentum going tonight, and help him keep the public option alive.

 And then let’s get some of that Wall Street bonus money back, and put a few folks in jail.